shepner/asyla/d02/plex_migration_notes.md

 # Plex migration notes

-Notes about migrating from Plex on an Ubuntu server to a Docker container on Alpine
+Notes about migrating from Plex on an Ubuntu server to a Docker container on Alpine.
+The only real reason to do so would be to simplify maintenance.
+In particular, Ubuntu Server is bloated and constantly needs patched.
+Plex also updates frequently.
+Using Alpine with a containerized instance of Plex solves both of these issues.

+When running Plex in a container, you will likely want to run it on the host network.
+This is partially because of the many obscure ports it uses but also because of how the [SiliconDust](https://www.silicondust.com/) HDHomeRun receivers operate (**must** be on the same subnet).

 Plex uses a database to operate so you cant use NFS to store its files.
 In this case they will be stored on an iSCSI disk with the path `/mnt/iscsi/plex`.
 The instructions are elswhere for setting that up.